DigijEth/SetecGamingTokenManager/README.md

 **Setec Gaming Lab's
 – All-In-One Token Creator**

+Create and manage Solana Tokens with ease using our Token Manager or write and deploy Ethereum contracts using our simple script.

 **Donations:** If you find this script helpful, please consider sending a tip to setec.sol on Solana.
 Your support helps us keep building!

 **GitHub Repository:** https://github.com/DigijEth/SetecGamingTokenManager